 External Ids for PRIM2 Gene

 This gene encodes the 58 kilodalton subunit of DNA primase, an enzyme that plays a key role in the replication of DNA.
 The encoded protein forms a heterodimer with a 49 kilodalton subunit.
 This heterodimer functions as a DNA-directed RNA polymerase to synthesize small RNA primers that are used to create Okazaki fragments on the lagging strand of the DNA.
 Alternative splicing of this gene results in multiple transcript variants.
 This gene has a related pseudogene, which is also present on chromosome 6. [provided by RefSeq, Apr 2014]

 GeneCards Summary for PRIM2 Gene

-PRIM2 (Primase (DNA) Subunit 2) is a Protein Coding gene.
-Among its related pathways are DNA strand elongation and Telomere C-strand (Lagging Strand) Synthesis.
-GO annotations related to this gene include 4 iron, 4 sulfur cluster binding and DNA primase activity.
+PRIM2 (DNA Primase Subunit 2) is a Protein Coding gene.
+Diseases associated with PRIM2 include Dyschromatosis Universalis Hereditaria.
+Among its related pathways are Telomere C-strand (Lagging Strand) Synthesis and E2F mediated regulation of DNA replication.
+Gene Ontology (GO) annotations related to this gene include 4 iron, 4 sulfur cluster binding and DNA primase activity.